 Input was also gathered by phone and through public correspondence.

 Stakeholders met virtually with government officials from February 11 to March 15, 2021.

-We met with Burgess Canadian Resources, a new oil sands leaseholder with Crown mineral agreements in the middle of the proposed Kitaskino Nuwenëné Wildland Park expansion area.
-After learning about the proposed park expansion, Burgess Canadian Resources committed to supporting the expansion by voluntarily surrendering their Crown mineral agreements.
-The new proposed expansion area can be seen in the map attached.
+We met with Burgess Canadian Resources, a new oil sands leaseholder with Crown mineral agreements in the middle of the Kitaskino Nuwenëné Wildland Park expansion area.
+After learning about the park expansion, Burgess Canadian Resources committed to supporting the expansion by voluntarily surrendering their Crown mineral agreements.
+The new expansion area can be seen in the map attached.